Pokémon Snap: Release and promotion

 Pokémon Snap was released on March 21, 1999, in Japan, July 26, 1999, in North America, and September 15, 2000, in PAL regions.

 Nintendo and Japanese convenience store Lawson formed a deal where people could bring their copies of Pokémon Snap to Lawson stores in Japan and have pictures from the game printed as stickers.
 A similar deal was formed with Blockbuster, which exclusively printed stickers from players' copies of Pokémon Snap in the United States.
 They hosted a contest called "Take Your Best Shot", where the player who produces the best picture from Pokémon Snap to Nintendo would win a trip to Australia.
 Nintendo, partnering with LodgeNet, included Nintendo 64s with Pokémon Snap for more than 86,000 hotels with the intent of capitalizing on the Pokémon franchise for the holiday travel season.
 Nintendo displayed Pokémon Snap at a Pokémon event called "Pokémon League Summer Training Tour".
 The game's protagonist, Todd Snap, also briefly appeared in the Pokémon anime series shortly before the game's release.

 Re-releases

 In December 2007, Pokémon Snap was re-released for the Wii as a Virtual Console title.
 While the original release supported the ability to take the cartridge into Blockbuster or Lawson stores in the United States to have taken pictures printed as stickers, the re-release replaced this with the ability to save photos to the Wii message board and share them with friends.

 On April 4, 2016, Pokémon Snap was re-released in Japan for Wii U as a Virtual Console title.
 This version was released in Europe and Australia on August 18, 2016, and North America on January 5, 2017.

-On June 24, 2022, Pokémon Snap was rereleased for Nintendo Switch Online’s Expansion Pack.
+On June 24, 2022, Pokémon Snap was rereleased for the Nintendo Classics service.